-Because there are different threshold distances for different types of marine mammals (pinniped and cetacean), the observation platform at the shutdown zone will concentrate on the 190 dB rms and 180 dB rms isopleths locations and station the observers and vessels accordingly.
-The MMOs associated with these platforms will record all visible marine mammal sightings.
-Confirmed takes will be registered once the sightings data has been overlaid with the isopleths identified in Table 4 and visualized (for steel piles) in Figure 6-2 of the Navy's application, or based on refined acoustic data, if amendments to the ZOIs are needed.
-The acousticians on board will be noting SPLs in realtime, but, to avoid biasing the observations, will not communicate that information directly to the MMOs.
+The MMOs will record all visible marine mammal sightings.
+Confirmed takes will be registered once the sightings data has been overlaid with the appropriate zones visualized in Figures 6-2, 6-3, and 6-4 of the Navy's application, or based on refined acoustic data, if amendments to the ZOIs are needed.
+Acousticians on duty may be noting SPLs in real-time, but, to avoid biasing the observations, will not communicate that information directly to the MMOs.
 These platforms may move closer to, or farther from, the source depending on whether received SPLs are less than or greater than the regulatory threshold values.
 All MMOs will be in radio communication with each other so that the MMOs will know when to anticipate incoming marine mammal species and when they are tracking the same animals observed elsewhere.

 If any species for which take is not authorized is observed by a MMO during applicable construction or demolition activities, all construction will be stopped immediately.
 If a boat is available, MMOs will follow the animal(s) at a minimum distance of 100 m until the animal has left the Level B ZOI.
 Pile driving will commence if the animal has not been seen inside the Level B ZOI for at least one hour of observation.
-If the animal is resighted again, pile driving will be stopped and a boat-based MMO (if available) will follow the animal until it has left the Level B ZOI.
+If the animal is resighted again, pile driving will be stopped and a boat-based MMŎ (if available) will follow the animal until it has left the Level B ZOI.